-Most immigrants arrive with no US credit history, and credit is essential for setting up a life in the US; without credit, lenders will not consider as a viable candidate for just about any loan.
+Most immigrants arrive with no US credit history, and credit is essential for setting up a life in the US.
+Without credit, lenders will not consider you a viable candidate for just about any loan.
 Credit cards are a fantastic opportunity to build your credit and establish yourself in the US.

-Read on to learn more, or check out our video Best 5 Credit Cards in US 2020!
+Read on to learn more, or check out our video Best 5 Credit Cards in the US!

 Table of Contents

 6 Reasons US Immigrants Should Get a Credit Card

 A credit card can help you spend more than you have so that you can get what you need now, and pay back the rest later.
 By putting purchases on a credit card, and successfully paying off the debt later, you begin building a reputation as someone who is good with credit.

 Here are six more reasons for getting a credit card:

 1. Rewards and Points

 When you use your card to make purchases, most credit card companies offer points depending on how much you spend.
 As you make purchases on your credit card and those points accumulate, you can trade in those points for gift cards or special cataloged items.